easybuilders/easybuild-tutorial/docs/2025-LUST/1_Intro/1_05_terminology.md

 The **`system` toolchain** is a special case which corresponds to using the compilers and libraries *provided by the operating system*, rather than using toolchain components that were installed using EasyBuild.

-It used sparingly, mostly to install software where no actual compilation is done or to build a set of toolchain compilers and its dependencies, since the versions of the system compilers and libraries are beyond the control of EasyBuild, which could affect the reproducibility of the installation.
+It is used sparingly, mostly to install software where no actual compilation is done or to build a set of toolchain compilers and its dependencies, since the versions of the system compilers and libraries are beyond the control of EasyBuild, which could affect the reproducibility of the installation.

-On LUMI however it is used a bit more and it takes some of the functions of the ``GCCcore`` toolchain in other EasyBuild toolchain hierarchies.
+On LUMI however it is used a bit more and it takes some of the functions of the `GCCcore` toolchain in other EasyBuild toolchain hierarchies.